rebaka/music-moods/README.md

 # music-moods
-Generates a spotify playlist based off of user's mood
+Generates a spotify playlist based off of user's mood.
+Will allow user to modify and filter their playlist.